Top 5 Cards Offering Reimbursement for Global Entry and TSA PreCheck

 TSA PreCheck will get you through those long security lines faster, allowing you to leave on your coat, shoes, and belt, too.
 Global Entry, meanwhile, is your fast-track ticket through immigration after landing back in the U.S.

 Both of these programs come with a fee that can be worth paying, but you can avoid it by holding the right credit card.
-Here are five of the top credit cards offering free Global Entry and TSA PreCheck.
+Here are five of the top credit cards offering up to a $100 credit for Global Entry and TSA PreCheck.
 Just remember: You have to pay your application fee with one of these cards in order for the credit to kick in.

 The American Express Platinum Card

 The American Express Platinum Card is one of my favorite cards currently available in the marketplace.
-Not only does the card offer free Global Entry or TSA PreCheck every four years, but it also offers a host of other premium benefits.
+Not only does the card offer a $100 credit for Global Entry or TSA PreCheck every four years, but it also offers a host of other premium benefits.
 The card offers the best airport lounge access available from any credit card product, and we’ve named it the best card for Delta flyers.